-Daniel Friedli Managing Director & Partner
+Daniel Friedli Managing Director & Partner travel in motion oystin travel in motion worstin PRCS

 Travel in Motion AG is a consulting firm offering advisory services to the travel industry.
 With expertise and a focus on PSS, digital retail (or offer and order) transformation and consumer retailing, Travel in Motion can help create, outline and articulate strategies for distribution, ecommerce and customer experience, and support the execution thereof.